grassmik/governance-events/README.md

-# GC-Events-Sample
+# Gov-Events-Sample

-The GC-Events-Sample project provides a sample application that renders some amazing charts showing Information Server events statistics.
+The Gov-Events-Sample project provides a sample application that renders some amazing charts showing Information Server events statistics.
 The statistics are gathered by an Events Kafka client sample deployed on the Information Server side.

 ## What you'll need